laurenlolak/Product-Management-Work/README.md

      style="float: left; margin-right: 0.5px;" />

 <b>Community Outreach and Marketing</b>
 I reached out to a variety of bloggers, media outlets, community postings and made networking connections for The Empty Chest.
-The Halloween Event was featured in a solo media blog posting by Vancouver is Awesome and featured in a Vancouver Sun article, mentioned beside heavy hitters such as Vancouver Horror Nights, Howlover Canada, Maan Farms: Haunted Corn Maze and PNE's Slayland.
+The Halloween Event was featured in a Vancouver Sun article, mentioned beside heavy hitters such as Vancouver Horror Nights, Howlover Canada, Maan Farms: Haunted Corn Maze and PNE's Slayland.

 <UL><LI><a href="https://vancouversun.com/entertainment/local-arts/halloween-events-in-metro-vancouver-in-october-2020">Vancouver Sun 2020 Article</a>
 </UL>